 Christie dubs Ramaswamy ‘most obnoxious blowhard in America’ in GOP debate

-Mr Christie also launched a defence of rival Nikki Haley and praised her intelligence
+Former New Jersey governor also launched surprising defence of rival Nikki Haley

 Christie dubs Ramaswamy ‘most obnoxious blowhard in America’ and defends Haley